Digital art revolution: definition, techniques, and possibilities

 Can digital art be kept private and secure?

 Many argue that everything on the internet should be free and accessible.
 Digital artists who need to earn a living from their creations don’t agree.
 Unfortunately, it’s difficult to protect copyrighted work.
-If ‘secure’ government and corporate systems can be hacked, any digital product accessible on the internet can be stolen. –This includes films, music, and TV programs.
-Many viewers are to one degree or another complicit.
+Even systems designed to be secure by design can be vulnerable to hacking, meaning that any digital product accessible on the internet—whether it’s films, music, or TV programs—can be at risk of theft.
+Many viewers, knowingly or not, are complicit in downloading or sharing stolen content.

 Individuals often download internet art without crediting the artist, even claiming the work as their own.
 Often, ‘violators’ don’t even know they have taken copyrighted creations.